 We are proud to be one of the North East's leading independent schools.
-Enquire about joining our wonderful and thriving school community.
+Enquire today to join our school family.

 We encourage all our pupils to try new experiences and welcome suggestions as to what else you would like to see going on in school.

 School runs a thriving Drama Club where students from all year groups work together on a range of activities.
-The Drama Club often contributes to Open Day workshops, showcasing individual and group talents to prospective families and the local community.
-Each year, we stage a School production, alternating between a musical, we recently performed We Will Rock You in 2018.
+Drama Club students often contribute to Open Day workshops, showcasing individual and group talents to prospective families and the local community.
+Each year, we stage a school production; we recently performed Into The Woods, Matilda Junior and We Will Rock You.

 Speech and Drama lessons are also available so that students have the opportunity to undertake examinations in the performance of verse, prose and drama for personal achievement.

 Music plays an important part in the life of many of our students.
 The subject is taught within the timetabled day during which students experience a broad range of composing and performing activities on a wide range of instruments, whilst developing their listening and appraising skills.